grmcdev/GRMC-cooking-game/README.md

   contracts or an off-chain order flow that settles on-chain.
 - **Token sinks:** Offer limited-time events, kitchen themes, or premium levels that consume GRMC to enter, ensuring ongoing token utility.

+### GRMC holder-only access

+If you want the game to be playable *only* by wallets that currently hold GRMC, you will need a few concrete pieces of information and infrastructure:

+1. **Token metadata:** Share the GRMC mint address, decimals, and (optionally) the minimum balance that should unlock access.
+   Without that data the client cannot determine which token account to inspect or how much constitutes "holding".
+2. **Preferred Solana RPC endpoint:** Provide an RPC URL (Helius, Triton, QuickNode, or your own node).
+The client/ backend will query it to fetch token balances.
+If you expect high traffic, budget for a dedicated plan so rate limits do not block players.
+3. **Wallet adapter configuration:** Decide which wallets must be supported (Phantom, Solflare, Backpack, etc.) so the `@solana/wallet-adapter` layer can be configured ahead of time.
+4. **Access policy:** Confirm whether access is gated on *any* GRMC balance, a minimum token amount, or ownership of a specific
+   NFT receipt.
+This drives the logic the backend will enforce.

+With those inputs the flow works like this:

+1. Player loads the site and is presented with a "Connect Wallet" prompt before gameplay initializes.
+2. After the wallet connects, the client requests the list of SPL token accounts for that wallet and filters them for the GRMC mint.
+(You can do this directly in the browser or via a thin backend proxy to keep your RPC key private.)
+3. If the balance meets your access policy, unlock the Phaser boot sequence; otherwise show a friendly modal explaining that GRMC is required to play and link to an exchange or mint page.
+4. Optionally, repeat the balance check periodically (e.g., every few minutes) to ensure the player keeps holding the minimum.

+When you are ready to ship, supply the above metadata, RPC endpoint, and policy so the gating hook can be wired into `index.html` / `game.js` alongside the existing wallet-connected leaderboard code path.

+#### Configuring the live gate in this build

+This repository now includes a gate overlay (`wallet-gate.js`) that blocks Phaser from starting until the connecting wallet proves it holds GRMC.
+To make it production-ready:

+1. Open [`index.html`](./index.html) and update `window.GRMC_GATE_CONFIG.mintAddress` with the actual GRMC SPL token mint.
+2. Replace the default RPC endpoint if you have a preferred Solana provider (Helius, QuickNode, Triton, etc.).
+3. Adjust `minTokenBalance` if holding any fraction of GRMC should unlock play (set to `0.000001` for "any amount").
+4. (Optional) Set `window.GRMC_GATE_CONFIG.autoConnectTrusted = false` if you do **not** want the page to auto-detect previously approved wallets on load.
+5. Upload the updated bundle to your host.
+When players click the link on your website, the new tab will immediately show the wallet prompt, validate the GRMC balance, and only then boot the kitchen.

 ### Wallet-connected leaderboard flow